 Maintenance and Cleaning: What It’s Actually Like Week to Week

-Most people don’t fail at sofa care because they don’t care.
-They fail because the maintenance plan was unrealistic.
+Most people don’t run into trouble with sofa care because they’re careless.
+They run into trouble because the maintenance plan they imagined was never realistic.

 Leather maintenance: fewer steps, but less tolerance for mistakes